idaholab/moose/modules/heat_conduction/doc/content/syntax/GrayDiffuseRadiation/index.md

 The `GrayDiffuseRadiation` syntax invokes the [RadiationTransferAction](/RadiationTransferAction.md) action.
 It simplifies setting up gray, diffuse radiative exchange problems.
-It requires the user to provide sideset IDs, emissivities on these sidesets, and the type of sideset.It allows to split the sidesets into radiation patches using the `n_patches` parameter.
+It requires the user to provide boundaries, emissivities on these boundaries, and the type of sideset.
+It allows to split the boundaries into radiation patches using the `n_patches` parameter.
 Refer to [RadiationTransferAction](/RadiationTransferAction.md) for details.